mkistler/azure-api-style-guide/openapi-style-guidelines.md

 In addition, Azure services should adhere to the [Microsoft Azure HTTP/REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/azureRestUpdates/azure/Guidelines.md).

-The guidelines in this document extend and/or clarify the OpenAPI specification and API guidelines to address aspects of API description related to the generation of client libraries suitable for distribution in a Software Development Kit (SDK).
+The guidelines in this document extend and/or clarify the OpenAPI specification and Azure API Guidelines to address aspects of API description related to the generation of client libraries suitable for distribution in a Software Development Kit (SDK).

-## Models
+## Schemas

+OpenAPI uses JSON Schema as the means for describing request and response body payloads.

-### Model names
+### Schema names

+Schemas that appear in the `definitions` or `components.schemas` section of an API definition are referenced by their key in this section, or the "schema name".
-Model names should be simple, descriptive, and meaningful to developers.
+Schema names should be simple, descriptive, and meaningful to developers.
-Model names should be in ["upper camel case"](https://en.wikipedia.org/wiki/Camel_case).
+Schema names should be in ["upper camel case"](https://en.wikipedia.org/wiki/Camel_case).

 Good: